 Okay, so I haven’t been such a good girl this quarter.
 I meant to, but then. . .

 I haven’t been really bad either!
 I have been busy, designing and creating a new king-sized quilt for our bed.
 You probably won’t see it until next year since I only have 1/5 of it put together so far.
 I really like the Kansas Troubles fabric collections by Moda, so I chose some of my favorites from those collections for this quilt.
 I know, I will use any excuse to visit our local quilt shops!
-I’m also using a bunch of piecing short-cuts (including paperless paper piecing which you can read about in October), so it is going together pretty quickly.
+I’m also using a bunch of piecing short-cuts (including paperless paper piecing which you can read about here), so it is going together pretty quickly.
 Here are some of the beautiful fabrics that I’m using: